 Shut-off valve usage example.
-In case of one LWT zone, and a combination of underfloor heating and heat pump convectors, install a shut-off valve before the underfloor heating to prevent condensation on the floor during cooling operation.
+In case of two LWT zones, and a combination of underfloor heating and heat pump convectors, install a shut-off valve before the underfloor heating to prevent condensation on the floor during cooling operation.
+In this case, the main zone cooling setpoint will not be adjustable.
+The cooling setpoint for the heat pump convectors can be adjusted via the additional zone setpoint screen.